Enzo Jannacci: Career

 Jannacci started his musical career in 1956, becoming the keyboardist of the group "Rocky Mountains".
-Lead member of the group initially was Tony Dallara, later replaced by Giorgio Gaber.
+The lead member of the group initially was Tony Dallara, later replaced by Giorgio Gaber.
 In 1957 he became the keyboardist of the Rock Boys, a rock'n'roll group accompanying Adriano Celentano.
 In 1958, while continuing to perform with Rock Boys, he formed with Gaber the musical duo "I due corsari" with whom he made his first recordings.
 In the same years he was able to accompany as a jazz pianist several great names such as Stan Getz, Gerry Mulligan, Chet Baker, Bud Powell and Franco Cerri, with whom he recorded several albums.

-Jannacci started his solo career in early sixties, recording two songs, "L'ombrello di mio fratello" and "Il cane con i capelli", that already revealed his ironic and surreal style.
+Jannacci started his solo career in the early sixties, recording two songs, "L'ombrello di mio fratello" and "Il cane con i capelli", that already revealed his ironic and surreal style.
 In 1962 he debuted on stage with the recital Milanon Milanin.
 The following year he made his debut as stand-up comedian in the Milan comedy club Derby; there he met Dario Fo and the duo Cochi & Renato, with whom he collaborated several times over the years.

 In 1964 his popularity grew significantly thanks to the recital 22 canzoni, of which he was the author together with Dario Fo, and thanks to the song "L'Armando", his first real success.
 In 1968 he topped the Italian hit parade with the main success of his career, "Vengo anch'io (no tu no)".
 The same year he took part at the musical contest Canzonissima; he reached the final, but the song he had chosen for the final, "Ho visto un re", was censored by RAI and replaced with "I due zingari".
 "Ho visto un re" despite the ostracism (RAI even forbade the radio broadcasting of the song) became a classic and reached 7th place on hit parade.